-Data Breach is defined as an event in which leakage of protected data from a secured area into the non-secure location is detected.
-This occurs due to the weaker security design of the database or application, intentional hacking into the database, failure in integration of a secured application with unsecure modules of the application, etc. The other names for Data Breach are ‘Data spill’, ‘Data Leakage’, and ‘Information Leakage’.
-In the occasion of Data Breach, it is identified as an emergency security incident, and it is crucial to find a solution to fix the breach as early as possible.
+Data Breach is defined as an event in which leakage of protected data from a secured area into a non-secure location is detected.
+This occurs due to the weaker security design of the database or application, intentional hacking into the database, failure in the integration of a secured application with unsecure modules of the application, etc. The other names for Data Breach are ‘Data spill,’ ‘Data Leakage,’ and ‘Information Leakage.’
+On the occasion of a Data Breach, it is identified as an emergency security incident, and it is crucial to find a solution to fix the breach as early as possible.

 What is Data Breach?

-Data Breach is an act or process in which some unauthorized person or resource tries to access someone’s else data without concerned of the latter.
+It is an act or process in which some unauthorized person or resource tries to access someone’s else data without concern of the latter.
 It is simply a security incident in which data is accessed using unauthorized means.
 There may be different intuitions for accessing such data without authorization.

 Definition: According to the Wikipedia, It is defined as “A data breach is a security incident in which sensitive, protected or confidential data is copied, transmitted, viewed, stolen or used by an individual unauthorized to do so.”
-Data breaches may involve financial information such as credit card or bank details or may be other forms of sensitive data.
+It may involve financial information such as credit card or bank details or maybe other forms of sensitive data.

-To summarize about definition, it is accessing unauthorized data without concern of the data owner or to whom does data originally belongs to directly or indirectly.
+To summarize the definition, it is accessing unauthorized data without concern of the data owner or to whom it originally belongs, directly or indirectly.

 Now, let us move to our new topic, which is: